Trying to report your crypto taxes can be difficult anywhere in the world — South Africa is no exception.

 Currently, income tax in South Africa ranges between 18-45%.
 Here’s a chart that shows current tax rates for the year.

-Meanwhile, the maximum effective tax rate on capital gains is 18% for those in the top income bracket.
+The minimum effective tax rate on capital gains is 18% for investors in the lowest tax bracket.

 South Africa has a system of progressive taxation.
 You’ll pay higher taxes as you progress through different taxes.